Edwin H. and Margaret M. Colbert Student Poster Prize

 How to Apply

-Please utilize the Online Abstract Submission System to apply.
+Please use the Online Abstract Submission System to apply.
 Any materials sent by email, fax or mail will NOT be reviewed.

 - Check the box on the online abstract submission form to indicate your desire to enter your poster in the competition for the Colbert Prize.

-- Preliminary judging of posters will occur after poster set-up time but prior to the regular poster session (without the presenters present).
+- Preliminary judging of posters will occur after poster set-up time (without the presenters present) but prior to the regular poster session.
 Layout and content will count equally in the judging of posters.
-The panel will select five finalists.
+The panel will select between three and six finalists.

 For more information about criteria for judging posters click here.